brtkwr/brtkwr.github.io/content/posts/2015-03-11-another-angry-voice.md

 As an alternative information source, AAV recommends Facebook over Twitter as he thinks that the information can reach more people than Twitter.

-AAV is an admirer of the new Greek financial minister Yanis Varoufakis of the Syriza party and recommends watching this [interview with Max Keiser][keiser-report].
+AAV is an admirer of the new Greek financial minister Yanis Varoufakis of the Syriza party and recommends watching this interview with Max Keiser:

+{{<youtube pwAClUrhrek>}}

 On `Green party`, AAV thinks that revolution in the UK will probably called something else but shares similar ideology, possibly a coalition of the left like Syriza party in Greece.
 He thinks that Greens, who have seen a massive surge in membership recently has a connotation to being a single issue party despite their effort to incorporate issues like social justice into their image.